Stop overspending on your entire life. Understanding and being conscious of where your money is going is the first step in financial independence.

-Having a budget allows you to allocate specific amounts of money to the categories that need it.
+Having a budget allows you to allocate specific amounts of money to the necessary categories.
 You can name $123.78 for the electric bill or $75 for date night.

-Giving every dollar a job not only gives you freedom but also peace of mind.
+Giving every dollar a job gives you freedom and peace of mind.
 Creating a budget is your roadmap.

 3. Set goals.

 I love goals.
 I love to set them and achieve them.
-There was a time where I would just set them and never follow through but then I learned ho amazing if eels to achieve them.
+There was a time when I would just set them and never follow through, but then I learned how amazing it feels to achieve them.

 The same would go for retirement goals.
 I want to buy a camper van and retire my husband in two years so we can travel.